 Are your muscles guarding right now?
 Protecting?
-Back pain, tightness in the shoulders, stiffness in the hips...
-Tension takes many forms.
+Tension takes many forms and often shows up as back pain, tightness in the shoulders, and stiffness in the hips.

 Body, mind and spirit are intrinsically inseparable.
 Nurturing this connection impacts our bodies ability to heal and to feel fully alive.

 Nurturing yourself is especially important in times of disruption.
 Taking time to be kind to yourself eases mental stress and helps to regulate your stress response.

 Have you tried gentle-inversion?
 It is a natural healing method that leverages the power of gravity, gently, at a low and safe angle.